 The first time students use myON, they will be asked to complete the interest inventory to tell myON what type of books they are most interested in; this helps myON recommend books in conjunction with students' years, tested reading range, previous reading and book ratings.

-Primary students see choices like the ones below.
+Students up to year 6 see choices like the ones below.
 For each category on the page, they choose the face that shows how interested they are in that category.
 When they finish, students select Save at the top or bottom of the page.

 For older students, the interest inventory looks like the example below.
 For each category on the page, students choose the circle that shows how interested they are in books in that category.
 The circle farthest to the left shows the least interest; the circle farthest to the right shows the most interest.
 When students finish, they select Save at the top or bottom of the page.